FICO - The First Step to Home Buying

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How often do you make late payments?

-In reviewing your credit history, you'll discover that you actually have three reports.
+In reviewing your credit history, you'll see that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all three of the bureaus.
+You have a credit score with all of the bureaus.

 Lenders want to make sure that allowing you a loan isn't a risk for them.
 Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
 You'll need a score of at least 700 to get a decent interest rate.
 You can qualify for a mortgage with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone having a stronger credit score.

 Improving your FICO is the best way to ease into purchasing a home.
 Call us at (940) 325-2006 and we can help you get on the right track to the home of your dreams.

 There are methods to boost your score.
 Building your FICO score takes time.
 It can be hard to make a significant change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score: